 When, Where, and How to Plant – Milkweed is fairly drought tolerant and performs well in dry, poor soils.
 Do not plant in areas with standing water.
-It’s most commonly and easily propagated via seed; milkweed will self-seed in the landscape if seedpods are not removed prior to splitting open.
-Milkweed should be planted in fall when the seeds will be exposed to up to six weeks of cold conditions.
+It’s most commonly and easily propagated via seed; milkweed will self-seed in the landscape if seed pods are not removed prior to splitting open.
+Milkweed should be planted in the fall when the seeds will be exposed to up to six weeks of cold conditions.
 Milkweed can spread somewhat rapidly by rhizomes and often form extensive colonies.

-Advice and Care – There’s absolutely no need to fertilize; don’t over water.
+Advice and Care – There’s absolutely no need to fertilize; don’t overwater.
 While aphids and a variety of milkweed beetles can commonly be found on milkweed, do not spray or treat the plants in any way as the butterfly larvae on the plant will be killed with chemical treatments.
-Cut stems at the base of the plant in late winter in order to clean up the garden and prepare them for the spring growth season.
+Cut stems at the base of the plant in late winter in order to clean up the garden and prepare them for the spring growing season.
 No other heavy maintenance or care is required.
 Broken stems produce a white, sappy latex liquid that can cause skin irritation.
 Wear gloves when transplanting or digging the milkweed.
 To collect milkweed seeds directly from the plant, collect the seedpods after they have split.
 Hold the end and gently strip the seeds.
 These seeds can be stored in a paper bag in a cool, dark location until ready to use.
 It typically takes two to three seasons for the seedlings to develop into flower-producing plants.

 Companion Planting and Design – While this plant is considered to be too vigorous and weedy for borders, it does marvelously in butterfly gardens or naturalized in prairies, meadows, and native plant areas.
-Plant milkweed with sunflowers, Russian sage, black-eyed Susans, butterfly weed, and other drought-tolerant plants for a colorful and ongoing variety of bloom throughout summer.
+Plant milkweed with sunflowers, Russian sage, black-eyed Susans, butterfly weed, and other drought-tolerant plants for a colorful and ongoing variety of blooms throughout summer.